lunardao/dao/README.md

 ### Grace Period

-The Grace period, which is 72h, is the time period during which members can Ragequit if they disagree with the result of a vote.
+The Grace period, is the time period during which members can Ragequit if they disagree with the result of a vote.
 At the end of the Grace Period, the proposal which has been voted on is processed by calling the processProposal function.
 It is the responsibility of Stewards to call this function.

 ### GuildKick

 Guildkick allows the squad to remove a malicious member by forcing the them to ragequit.
 This is done by submitting a proposal which is then voted on.
-If this proposal is accepted by 50% + 1 $VOX, 100% of the shares owned by the squad member who is guildkicked is converted to loot and the member lose their voting power.
+If this proposal is accepted, 100% of the shares owned by the squad member who is guildkicked is converted to loot and the member lose their voting power, while keeping their funds.

+**Read [LunarDAO Architecture](#lunardaoii-architecture) chapter to understand current design.**

 ## Committees

-Committees in LunarDAO are groups within the community that aim to facilitate and coordinate the works of the DAO according to their specific focus.
-The committees presented below were chosen during the intial development because they are fundamental to the DAO.
-At any point, after the launch, new committees can be proposed or an existing one can be archived if the community deems it's needed (this operation is also done through LIP and voting).
+There is an outstanding call out to form committees.
+Committees in LunarDAO are meant to be groups that facilitate and coordinate the works of the DAO according to their specific focus.
 The committees autonomously decide who can join.
 In every committee there is one person responsible for communication, who can be contacted if a member wants to get engaged.
 The committees decide their own work flow and formulate expectations, objectives and key results within the committee.

 All committees give information about the ongoing works in the community meetings and are receptive to input and criticisms.
 Every three months each committee will submit a report to the community about the ongoing works.

+The committees chosen during the intial formation of the DAO were Stewards (the core team), Sentinels (multi-sig of the initial DAO), Media, Research and Education.
+Currently the only active one is [Stewards](#stewards) and Sentinels, however the LunarDAOII architecture is *not* based on multisig and therefore it's up for discussion if the Sentinels are needed and what exactly is their role.

 ### Stewards